Our Leadership

 • Winter camp is held between Christmas and New Year's Day.
 Merit badge classes are taught by Scouters with real-life experiences in the field.
 Over 80 merit badge classes are offered.

-• STEM Camp is a new camp held over Thanksgiving break and is an opportunity for Scouts to engage in hands-on learning and explore exhilarating STEM-related merit badges, programs, exhibits, and activities.
+• STEM Camp is held over Thanksgiving break and is an opportunity for Scouts to engage in hands-on learning and explore exhilarating STEM-related merit badges, programs, exhibits, and activities.

 • Full Throttle is a weekend event for troops, crews, and ships.
-Scouts could participate in multiple program areas such as shooting sports (rifle, shotgun, archery), climbing, COPE (high-ropes course), swimming, ziplining, boating (canoeing, kayaking, paddleboarding, rowboats), and ATV riding.
-Camp staff provides specialty program leadership.
+Scouts could participate in multiple program areas such as range and target activities (rifle, shotgun, archery), climbing, COPE (high-ropes course), swimming, ziplining, boating (canoeing, kayaking, paddleboarding, rowboats), and ATV riding.

-• Many district trainings and camporees and council events such as University of Scouting, Venturing Challenge, Sea Scout events and Order of the Arrow Fall PowWow are held at Camp Strake.
+• Many district trainings, Trail to Troop, camporees and council events such as University of Scouting, Sea Scout events, Order of the Arrow events are held at Camp Strake.

 Bovay Scout Ranch